tek/polysemy-hasql/readme.md

 # Queries

-Non-CRUD queries are handled by the effect `StoreQuery`, defined by another data type whose fields are a subset of the table type's:
+Non-CRUD queries are handled by the effect `Query`, defined by another data type whose fields are a subset of the table type's:

 ```haskell